Jordan4184/PubMed_AI/README.md

 **Display:** The app displays the article titles and their respective summaries.

+## Future Enhancements

+- Need to reformat streamlit app for headings
+- Need to add more options for the summary focus
+- Need to add a function to save the summaries to a file
+- Need to add a function to display the saved summaries
+- Need to add a function to delete the saved summaries
+- Need to add a function to search for a specific summary
+- Need to add a function to display the specific summary
+- Want to make it more user friendly
+- Want to add more error handling
+- Ideally, would like to have the function summarize the entire paper not the abstract
+- Would like to add a function to display the full article

 ### License

 This project is licensed under the MIT License.